Skip to content

 8. Confidentiality

-Each party (“Receiving Party”) agrees to keep confidential all non-public information disclosed by the other party (“Disclosing Party”) that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure (“Confidential Information”).
+Each party (“Receiving Party”) agrees to keep confidential all non-public information disclosed by the other party (“Disclosing Party”) that is designated as confidential or that reasonably should be understood to be confidential (“Confidential Information”).
 This obligation applies equally to both parties.

 The obligations in this Clause shall not apply to information that: (a) is or becomes publicly available other than through the Receiving Party’s breach; (b) was known to the Receiving Party before disclosure; (c) is independently developed by the Receiving Party; or (d) must be disclosed by law or regulatory requirement.